ymyuan98/learning-something-blogs/JotDown-Server-1.md

-# Pitfalls I Fell Into When Configuring the Server
+# Pitfalls I fell into when configuring the server